UZBEKISTAN: Book banning, censorship, illegal fines, reprisals

 Approved and then banned Islamic book sparks intensive questioning

-Hairdresser Abduboki Yunusov and regular customer Gayrat Ziyakhojayev is being investigated by Uzbekistan's Anti-Terrorism Police for sharing a Muslim book electronically.
+Hairdresser Abduboki Yunusov and regular customer Gayrat Ziyakhojayev is being investigated by a police Struggle with Extremism and Terrorism Department for sharing a Muslim book electronically.
 On 2 April police in the capital Tashkent's Uchteppa District questioned Yunusov and some of his family, some being fined, Muslims who are anonymous for fear of state reprisals told Forum 18.

 State-approved and then state-banned book?